tiagoPrudencio/ClusterMap/README.md

 ## Installing

-You can follow the guidelines from tutorialPlugin.pdf for plugin installation (step by step)
+You can follow the guidelines from [tutorialPlugin.pdf](https://github.com/tiagoPrudencio/ClusterMap/blob/master/tutorialPlugin.pdf) for plugin installation (step by step)

 ## Documentation

-You will find documentation about ClusterMap project from documentation.pdf.
+You will find documentation about ClusterMap project from [documentation.pdf](https://github.com/tiagoPrudencio/ClusterMap/blob/master/documentation.pdf) .
 All documentation is in Portuguese.

 **Demonstrative video link:** https://www.youtube.com/watch?v=XU8C9e9WNd8&feature=youtu.be